Managing permanent changes to appearance

 Permanent changes to appearance

-Before treatment, your cancer doctor and nurse will give you information to prepare you.
-They will tell you how the treatment is likely to affect you.
-They will explain any options, such as reconstructive surgery, and can help you make decisions.
+Before treatment, your cancer team should give you information to prepare you.
+They will tell you how the treatment is likely to affect you and what your recovery might involve.
+They will also explain different treatment options that will change your body in different ways, such as reconstructive surgery.

 • refer you for services such as counselling, if you think that would be helpful